 That is what Ronnie Scott’s has been offering since 1959, and there’s no sign of them stopping.
 Some of the best jazz musicians in the world have graced the stage, so you may well be seeing the next big thing in jazz.

 Looking to dance the night away to some of the world’s best DJs?
 If so, look no further than the megaclub Fabric in Farringdon.

 Since opening in 1999, it’s been named in the world’s top ten clubs (according to DJ Magazine) – it’s certainly one of London’s best clubs, and impressive 18 times.
-I’ve lost many a night in there raving until the wee hours – and not regretted a single one.
+We’ve lost many a night there, raving until the wee hours – and not regretted a single one.

 Big Night out at XOYO